simonstuder/ExportNumbersNLetters/README.md

 # ExportNumbersNLetters
-Musescore Plugin to export numbers or letters for beginners
+Musescore Plugin to export numbers or letters for beginners and mainly brass instruments.

-I created this plugin to distribute music sheets in form of letters or numbers for my beginner band members.
+I created this plugin to distribute music sheets in form of letters or numbers for my beginner band members with brass instruments.
+Trumpet, Trombone, Euphonium and Sousaphone are implemented.
+(Contact me or open an issue if you want others that do not work yet)

 Options include: